huggingface/optimum-habana/examples/stable-diffusion/README.md

     --bf16
 ```

 Distributed inference with multiple HPUs is also supported.
-Here is an example which shows
-how to generate images with two prompts on two HPUs:
+Below is an example demonstrating how to generate images with two prompts on two HPUs:

 ```bash
 python ../gaudi_spawn.py \